 McLean Hospital recently received a $2 million gift from an anonymous family that will have far-reaching impact on the field of trauma disorders and, in particular, a special influence on women’s mental health.

-$1.5 million of the gift has created an endowment to support an annual Trauma Studies Scholar whose work is informing our knowledge of trauma-based disorders, while $500,000 will support the Center of Excellence in Women’s Mental Health, augmenting the donors’ earlier gift to fuel its launch.
+$1.5 million of the gift has created an endowment to support an annual Trauma Studies Scholar whose work is informing our knowledge of trauma-based disorders, while $500,000 will support the Division of Women’s Mental Health, augmenting the donors’ earlier gift to fuel its launch.

 The family was inspired to make this significant gift because of Sherry Winternitz, MD, clinical director of the Dissociative Disorders and Trauma Program, who has a long history of clinical leadership at McLean and who is widely regarded for her compassionate work with women.
 The donors wished to recognize Winternitz, in particular, and her many caring colleagues who give their best everyday to women who have experienced trauma.

 Milissa Kaufman, MD, PhD, is one such colleague, and she considers herself fortunate.
-As medical director of the Hill Center for Women, which treats women with histories of trauma, mood and anxiety disorders, as well as borderline personality disorder, she credits Winternitz as one of the main reasons she came to work at McLean.
+As medical director of the Hill Center, which treats women with histories of trauma, mood and anxiety disorders, as well as borderline personality disorder, she credits Winternitz as one of the main reasons she came to work at McLean.

 “By reputation, I knew she was an unusually gifted clinician,” said Kaufman.
 “I hoped to learn from her how to make a positive, enduring impact on patients who survived difficult early-life circumstances, and she has been the ideal role-model.
 Through the years, she has taught me—selflessly, and by example—so much about how to work with patients in a way that is both compassionate and effective.
 It truly is an honor to work on Winternitz’s clinical team.”